marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/chapter_7/A-UnderstandThreads.md

 > Note: Even though it is possible to catch an Error, it is considered a poor practice to do so, since it is rare that
 > an application can recover from a system-level failure.

-- A user-defined thread is one created by the application developers to accomplish a specific task.
-With the exception of parallel streams presented briefly in Chapter 4, "Functional Programming," all applications that we have created up to this point have been multithreaded, but they contained only one user-defined thread, which calls the main() thread.
-For simplicity, we commonly refer to threads that contain only a single user-defined thread as a single- threaded application, since we are often uninterested in the system threads.
+- Alternatively, a ***user-defined*** thread is one created by the application developers to accomplish a specific task.
+- With the exception of parallel streams presented briefly in Chapter 4, "Functional Programming," all applications that we have created up to this point have been multithreading, but they contained only one user-defined thread, which calls the main() thread.
+For simplicity, we commonly refer to threads that contain only a single user-defined thread as a single-threaded application, since we are often uninterested in the system threads.

-- Daemon thread is one that will not prevent the JVM from exiting when the program finishes.
+> Note: Daemon thread is one that will not prevent the JVM from exiting when the program finishes.
+> A Java application terminates when the only threads that are running  are daemon threads.
+> For example, if garbage collection is the only thread left running, the JVM will automatically shut down.
+> Both system and user-defined thread can be marked as daemon threads.

+## Understanding Thread Concurrency

 - The property of executing multiple threads and processes at the same time is referred to as concurrency.
 Of course, with a single-core CPU system, only one task is actually executing.
 For example, a thread scheduler may employ a